eeberhart40/Strive/README.md

 ##

 ### Recording Actvitities
-User chooses a route with which they performed an activity.
+User chooses a route that they ran or biked by clicking on it.

 <img src="https://github.com/eeberhart40/Strive/blob/master/app/assets/images/choose_route.png" width="600">